 The first four schools implemented Healthe Foundations with 110 students participating.

-We added ‘Virtual Physical Exam’, a clinical exploration tool, to all patient stories to provide students a more interactive experience.
+‘Virtual Physical Exam’, a clinical exploration tool, was added to all patient stories providing students a more interactive experience.

-We began using Google(TM) as a way to share program resources with educators and increase program collaboration between students.
-We formed our Teacher Advisory Board to help direct program growth and future enhancements.
-And, by the end of the school year, over 10,000 student had participated in Healthe Foundations since inception.
+We began using Google(TM) to increase program collaboration with students and as a way to share program resources with educators.
+We formed our Teacher Advisory Board (TAB) to help direct program growth and future enhancements.
+And, by the end of the school year, over 10,000 students had participated in Healthe Foundations since inception.

-Healthe Foundations launched a new website, providing students and educators a more easy to navigate experience and quicker access to program resources.
+Healthe Foundations launched a new website, providing students and educators an improved navigation experience and quicker access to program resources.
 A mental health component was added to all patient stories.
-And, we revised our first patient to offer a modified experience for students with lower ability levels.
+We also revised our first patient, to offer a modified experience for students with lower ability levels.

 40,000 student have participated in Healthe Foundations since the program began in 2010.
 In the Fall, we launched an online training program for new teachers, allowing us to reach even more students.